 3. Market Coverage

-Market reach directly affects logistics, warehousing strategy, and pricing models.
+Market reach directly affects warehouse location, transportation strategy, pricing models, and service expectations.

 4. Inventory Model